Well-behaved women seldom make history.

 A salon is a gathering of people under the roof of an inspiring host, held partly to amuse one another and partly to refine the taste and increase the knowledge of the participants through conversation.

 Sometimes these salons were held in a lady’s bedroom, her close friends gathered all around as she reclined in bed.
 Sometimes they were held publicly in coffeehouses.
 History holds that women dominated salons, acting as organizers, regulators and mediators; enabling interaction and inviting debate between males and females, nobles and bourgeois, intellectuals of all minds and kinds.

 This was the age of conversation, the Age of Enlightenment.
 It was the era of philosophers.
 People used their goddamn brains, and they spoke out, and they were ready to defend and refine their beliefs and theories, and new things came out of those discussions, and lo, it was good.

 Instead, people are sharing but not reading.
 Commenting but not listening.
 Talking but not thinking.
-Rather than using the virtual web that connects us all to further our knowledge and expand our worldview, we’re choosing to live in echo chambers of our own making.
+Rather than using the virtual web that connects us all to further their knowledge and expand their worldview, we’re choosing to live in echo chambers of our own making.

 The most courageous act is still to think for yourself.
 Aloud.